csiro/emmai/hpc_scripts/README.md

 ## Workflow Overview

-The workflow involves the following SLURM batch scripts and dependencies:
+The workflow involves the following SLURM batch scripts and dependencies, please make sure you don't have a conda environment loaded when you run the scripts:

 1. **`sbatch_data_retrieval.sh`**
    - Take less then an hour to run for most models.
    - Retrieves sequence data from UniProt if a protein FASTA file is not provided, and metabolite SMILES from ChemSpider.
    - Must be executed on the **IO partition**.
-   - Has inbuilt checkpointing so that you can re-run the scripts if they exceed their WALL time or fail for some other reason.
+   - Has inbuilt application checkpointing so that you can re-run the scripts if they exceed their WALL time or fail for some other reason.

 2. **`sbatch_uni_kp.sh`**
    - Executes the primary computation utilizing GPU resources.